ajmalbabu/cep-flink-master/cep-flink-with-framework/README.md

-## Showcases how to build compex event processing engine using flink, but created a thin layer around flink in the lib package and example uses that layer.
+## Showcases how to build compex event processing engine using flink, but created a thin layer around flink in the lib package and example inside cep.flight.anomaly package uses that layer from the cep.lib package.

-###To run inside IDE, go and execute AnomalyMain.java
+###To run inside IDE, go and execute cep.flight.anomaly.Main.java

 ###To run by submitting to Flink: